Breaking Down The Avalanches Since I Left You: A Track-by-Track Guide

 Key Samples:

-- “Western Union – Sound of Love” by The Five Americans (1967): Sampled “Western Union” from 0:01 and throughout, adding a nostalgic touch.
+- “Western Union – Sound of Love” by The Five Americans (1967): Sampled “Western Union” from 0:01 and throughout — nostalgic and unhurried.

 Track 11: “Summer Crane”